Israel's Netanyahu 'determined' to continue Gaza operation

 Ahmed al-Astal, a university professor, described a scene of panic, with men, women and children racing out of the building.
 Some of the women didn't even have time to cover their hair with Muslim headscarves, he said.

 “We had just gotten down to the street, breathless, when the devastating bombardment came,” he said.
 “They left nothing but destruction, the children’s cries filling the street. ...
-This is happening, and there is no one to help us.
-We ask God to help us.”
+This is happening, and there is no one to help us.”

-The Israeli military said it struck a militant tunnel network around the towns of Khan Younis and Rafah, with 52 aircraft hitting 40 underground targets.
+Another strike in nearby Deir al-Balah killed a man, his wife and their 2-year-old daughter, witnesses said.
+Iyad Salha, a brother of the man who was killed, said the family had just sat down for lunch when the missile hit.

-Among the nine people killed Wednesday was a reporter for Hamas-run Al-Aqsa radio and two people who died when warning missiles crashed into their apartment.
+Among those killed Wednesday were a reporter for Hamas-run Al-Aqsa radio and two people who died when warning missiles crashed into their apartment.

+The Israeli military said it was striking a militant tunnel network in southern Gaza, with 52 aircraft hitting 40 underground targets.

 Military officials, meanwhile, said a mysterious explosion that killed eight members of a Palestinian family on the first day of the fighting was caused by a misfired rocket from Gaza.
 "This wasn’t an Israeli attack," said Lt.
 Col. Jonathan Conricus, a military spokesman.

 Since the fighting began, Gaza’s infrastructure, already weakened by a 14-year blockade, has rapidly deteriorated.
-Medical supplies, water and fuel for electricity are running low in the territory, on which Israel and Egypt imposed the blockade after the Islamic militant group Hamas seized power in 2007.
+Medical supplies, water and fuel for electricity are running low in the territory, on which Israel and Egypt imposed the blockade after Hamas seized power in 2007.

 Israeli attacks have damaged at least 18 hospitals and clinics and destroyed one health facility, the World Health Organization said.
 Nearly half of all essential drugs have run out.